deanishe/alfred-workflow/docs/index.rst

 - Painlessly add directories to ``sys.path``
 - Easily launch :ref:`background tasks <background-processes>` (daemons) to keep your workflow responsive
-- :ref:`Check for new versions <manual-updates>` and update workflows hosted on GitHub.
+- :ref:`Check for and install new workflow versions <manual-updates>` using GitHub releases.